Usman-A-Iqbal/-Data-Mining-Pipeline-for-B-Cell-Epitope-Prediction-in-Trypanosoma-cruzi-Using-CRISP-DM-Machine-Lea/README.md

 <img width="524" alt="image" src="https://github.com/user-attachments/assets/7a220a80-e5f7-40ee-93df-48246ea6e94f">

-• This graph shows the relevant features extracted using Information Gain - the top ten used for modelling.
+• Dimensionality reduction was performed using feature selection (filter method).
+This graph shows the relevant features extracted using Information Gain - the top ten used for modelling.
 <img width="606" alt="image" src="https://github.com/user-attachments/assets/e4eff02a-3ca9-4f72-bd67-ac8f2e5da589">

 • This images shows the the top 15 most important features used to diffrentiate between the classes in the Random forest model.
+In this case Feature selection was performed utalising an Embedded method.

 <img width="608" alt="image" src="https://github.com/user-attachments/assets/87c7a448-427f-4c71-b70f-a7ee1bee2d79">